chikakoto/facial-expression-recognition/reports/final_report.md

 **Figure 11**: 6 out of 64 images (11 x 11 each) from the first Second Pooling Layer

 As the image goes deeper into the layers of the model, the activations start looking more sparse and localized.
-Figure xx shows activations of the same image by layers
+Figure 12 shows activations of the same image by layers

 ![Figure 12 A](figures/figure12_a.png) ![Figure 12 B](figures/figure12_b.png)